-The Albert Hall hosted Australia’s first citizenship ceremony, conducted by Ben Chifley in 1949, the beginning of the Petrov Royal Commission in 1954, and during the 1960s it was the National Tally Room for federal elections.
+The Albert Hall hosted Australia’s first citizenship ceremony, conducted by Prime Minister Ben Chifley in 1949.
+The beginning of the Petrov Royal Commission in 1954 was also held here, and during the 1960s it was the National Tally Room for federal elections.
 It continues to be used for a wide range of community and commercial events, cultural performances and exhibitions – including the FAME Festival’s Finale Concert in 2019!

-The Albert Hall also houses a Compton theatre organ.
-This pipe organ was built in 1933-34 by John Compton Organ Co, London for the Odeon Theatre, Cheltenham, England.
-It was imported to Australia in 1967-68.
+The Albert Hall houses a Compton theatre organ.
+This pipe organ was built in 1933-34 by John Compton Organ Company in London for the Odeon Theatre in Cheltenham, England and was imported to Australia in 1967-68.
 In 1977 it was bought for the ACT Branch of the Theatre Organ Society of Australia, which installed the organ and restored it for its inaugural concert on 17 August 1986.

 The sundial pedestal was part of the Houses of Parliament in Westminster, England.
 In 1934, Mr JN Reeson acquired several pieces of decorative stonework that had been removed during refurbishment, and presented some of them to the Federal Government for use in Canberra.
 A bronze sundial and a plaque were cast for the pedestal, and in 1936 the circular rose bed in front of the Albert Hall was slightly modified to take the new structure.